GSA-TTS/rails-template/README.md

 --css=postcss           # Use the PostCSS framework for bundling CSS --template=template.rb  # Add additional configuration from template.rb
 --database=postgresql   # Use a PostgreSQL database
+--skip-rubocop          # Skip rubocop integration in favor of Standard Ruby --skip-ci               # Skip github actions in favor of our CI generators
 ```

 #### Customizing the installation